rdegges/rdegges-blog/articles/2012/how-to-have-fun-programming.md

 the project.

 I find that I have the most fun when I feel like I'm accomplishing impossibly difficult tasks, building software that is not only critically useful to me (and others), but that requires a great deal of effort to produce.
-There are certainly exceptions to this rule (building simple software if it is needed)--but in general, only when I'm working on a challenging project can I really utilize my skills.
+There are certainly exceptions to this rule (building simple software if it is needed)-- but in general, only when I'm working on a challenging project can I really utilize my skills.

-Have a Warrior Mindset
+### Have a Warrior Mindset

-![][2]
+![Kenpachi Alternate Sketch][]

 The way you approach challenges makes an enormous difference in the quality of your work.
 If you take a project lightly, and don't fully commit yourself to working on it--you will always produce low quality software.

 A mental hack I've learned to make heavy use of over the past two years is to put myself into a warrior mindset.
 As someone obsessed with Samurai culture, I find the idea of fully committing yourself to a task, and staking your life on it, a very powerful concept.

 The first step in achieving a warrior mindset is to understand that if you commit to something, you will do it--or you will die.
 There is no "try".
 The most practical way to apply this mindset to your day-to-day programming life is to be very selective about the projects you work on.

 Is the project you're about to start working on something you'd die for?
 If not, then it isn't worth doing.

 The second step in practicing the warrior mindset is to battle your code.
 If you're working on a difficult problem, and can't find a solution--find a way to persevere.  *Don't quit.*  No matter how great the challenge, push through and do whatever it takes to win.

 The sense of accomplishment and achievement you get after completing an incredibly difficult task is overwhelming.
 It's certainly one of the greatest natural "highs" you can get.

-Share Your Work
+### Share Your Work

-![][3]
+![Kneeling Samurai Sketch][]

 One of the most powerful motivators in software is open source.
 Writing code in the open is incredibly fun.

 Among other things, building and contributing to open source software:

 -   Motivates you to produce high-quality work.
 -   Encourages you to collaborate with others.
 -   Helps you grow as a developer, by exposing your weaknesses and learning from them.
 -   Builds a reputation for yourself amongst other programmers, and helps you make friends.

 Aside from the obvious benefits--I get an enormous rush from publishing software online.
 For me, I get a giant sense of satisfaction from solving a problem using code--it's the feeling that I've solved a problem that I have, and will never have to solve again.

 Publishing my work brings a sense of 'finality' to the problem, and makes me feel like I've contributed something useful to the world, regardless of how many people do (or don't) use my creations.

-Don't Conform
+### Don't Conform

-![][4]
+![Kenpachi Back Sketch][]

 The software industry can be harsh--it's filled with brilliant minds, and large egos.
 Unfortunately, this makes it very difficult to discover truth in what you read and hear.

-All too often you'll hear people say *"this technology sucks"*, or *"use this instead of that"*, and it can be easy to simply agree with a person based on their status--the truth, however, may be completely opposite.
+All too often you'll hear people say *this technology sucks*, or *use this instead of that*, and it can be easy to simply agree with a person based on their status--the truth, however, may be completely opposite.

 Programming is meant to be fun.
 Writing software is a very personal, and very intimate creative experience.
 Instead of readily agreeing with your friends, coworkers, or random blog authors--experiment with whatever piques your interest.

-Just because someone tells you that "the cloud isn't for you", it doesn't mean you shoud listen!
+Just because someone tells you that *the cloud isn't for you*, it doesn't mean you should listen!

 No matter what the general consensus is--never conform.
 Make your own decisions, create your own path.
 Find out what you enjoy by trying a wide variety of things, and always try to remain optimistic.

-Read
+### Read

-![][5]
+![Ichigo Hollow Sketch][]

 Technical reading is incredibly underrated.
 Whenever you have the chance, you should spend time reading technical books.